When Does a Mixture of Products Contain a Product of Mixtures?

 \section{Introduction}

 Two basic ways of combining probability distributions are mixtures, i.e., convex combinations, and Hadamard products, i.e., renormalized entry-wise products.
-Fixing the number of parameters, are products of small mixtures better than mixtures at approximating interesting or complex probability distributions?
-The general intuition among practitioners is that using products allows for more modelling power.
-We compare two canonical representatives of these model classes: mixtures of independent (product) distributions, called na\"ive Bayes models, and Hadamard products of mixtures of pairs of independent distributions, called restricted Boltzmann machines (RBMs).
-The mixture of products model $\Mcal_{n,k}$ consists of all convex combinations of $k$ independent distributions of $n$ binary variables (Definition~\ref{def:mixtureofproducts}); the restricted Boltzmann machine model $\RBM_{n,m}$ consists of all Hadamard products of $m$ mixtures of two independent distributions of $n$ binary variables (Definition~\ref{def:RBM}).
-Both are graphical probability models with hidden variables, see Figure~\ref{RBMandMixt}.
+Fixing the number of parameters, we may ask: are Hadamard products of small mixtures better than mixtures at approximating interesting or complex probability distributions?
+The general intuition among practitioners is that using Hadamard products allows for more modeling power.
+We compare two canonical representatives of these model classes: mixtures of product distributions, called na\"ive Bayes models, and Hadamard products of mixtures of pairs of product distributions, called restricted Boltzmann machines (RBMs).
+The mixture of products model $\Mcal_{n,k}$ is the union of the convex hulls of all choices of $k$ joint distributions for $n$ independent binary variables (Definition~\ref{def:mixtureofproducts}).
+The restricted Boltzmann machine model $\RBM_{n,m}$ is the union of the Hadamard products of all choices of $m$ mixtures of pairs of joint distributions for $n$ independent binary variables (Definition~\ref{def:RBM}).
+Both are graphical probability models with hidden variables and bipartite graphs, see Figure~\ref{RBMandMixt}.
 Besides defining probability distributions on their visible states, these graphical models define conditional distributions between visible and hidden states, which makes them interesting in the context of learning representations.

 This paper is the result of analyzing following problem. \begin{problem} When does the mixture of product distributions $\Mcal_{n,k}$ contain the product of mixtures of product distributions $\RBM_{n,m}$, and vice versa? \end{problem}